-This recipe for zucchini and yellow squash is surprisingly very easy to make.
+This zucchini and yellow squash recipe is surprisingly very easy to make.
 It’s usually ready to serve in about 10 minutes from the start.
 It’s very colorful and you end up with 2 veggies because you’ve added some onions to the mix.
+This is part of our Vegetable Sides Recipes Category.

 This is the best way to make zucchini and yellow squash because it has so much to offer.
 It’s healthy as it doesn’t use salt.
 It has a wonderful flavor of sesame with both its sesame oil and sesame seeds.
 We use roasted sesame oil to ensure the unique sesame flavoring stands out.
 It has a second vegetable usage of the sweet onion.
 And it has a bit of zest with the touch of cayenne red pepper.
 You can change that to red pepper flakes if you choose to.
 And, the method of prepping and cooking ensures it won’t get mushy.
 And finally, for presentation, it has the green, yellow, and white colors, along with a small amount of browning.
 Perfect.